Atomnp/Shell_from_scratch/README.md

 # Shell_from_scratch

-This is the code for implementation of linux shell from scratch
+This is the code for implementation of bare minimum linux shell from scratch, it supports simple command execution and pipes.

 ## Prerequisite